breach-report/breachreport-api/README.md

 Breach Report API can be tested using various automation tools.

-Contact the technical support for the additional API aids (request schemas, etc).

 The following parameters can be specified via the test environment.

 | PARAMETER | VALUE | COMMENTS |